ChiyuanMei/ChiyuanMei/README.md

 - 👋 Hi, I'm ChiyuanMei, AKA suzhouNo1.Jett
-- 👀 I'm now fan of caicaizi who is a gorgeous live-streamer
+- 👀 I'm now fan of fanfan who is a ying-yang live-streamer
 - 🌱 I'm currently learning aidrawing-local-building
 - 💞️ I'm NOT looking to collaborate
 - 📫 FORGET to reach me